WA6YDQ/console/README.md

+Please NOTE: this code is a stub, and not complete code.

 This is a simple console application for setting frequency and mode for rtl dongles, and transmitting using rpitx.
 It runs in Python3 using the tkinter library.